Logo

 Class Year: 2002

-Eduardo “Eddie” graduated from Southern Connecticut State University with a Bachelor of Science in Public Health.
+Eduardo “Eddie” is a current board member, and Vice President of the Alumni Association, looking to get re-elected for a second term.
+Eddie graduated from Southern Connecticut State University with a Bachelor of Science in Public Health.
 While at SCSU, he served as a Resident Advisor.
 He was born in Panama City, Panama, raised in New York, and later relocated to Connecticut.
 He is a proud member of the United States Army, having 28 years of federal service.
 He held various assignments in various strategic planning and operational roles.
 He deployed supporting two operational campaign tours during Operation Iraqi Freedom (2006-2007) and one campaign during Operation Enduring Freedom in Afghanistan (2012-2013).
 His most recent deployment was to the Kingdom of Jordan in support of Operation Enduring Freedom (Spartan Shield) (2020-2021).
 He has also provided support during state emergencies and disasters, rendering relief to various towns throughout Connecticut.
 Eduardo is also an active member of The National Guard Association of Connecticut and The American Legion.
 In addition, he has received several awards and distinctions throughout his military career.
 Additionally, he volunteers at various soup kitchens in the New Haven area and helped build a community playground at a school in West Haven.
 With the backing of his church, he served as a missionary, providing aid and support to the community of San Pedro Sula, Honduras.
 He is an Operations Sergeant Major for the Connecticut Army National Guard.
 Eduardo enjoyed his experience at Southern and made lifelong friends.
 He attributes his accomplishments to the opportunities SCSU provides.
 He is a father of two girls and enjoys traveling and exploring new things with his wife and children during his leisure time..

 Eduardo Foster